 It is likely that the strong GDP per capita growth was the main driver of the (extreme) poverty reduction between 2005 and 2015 according to the data in Table 1, though the observed reduction in inequality probably also helped to reduce poverty.
 Mwabu (2023) found that there is actually a virtuous spiral of poverty reduction, higher growth and less inequality over time and shows that human capital formation is the key mechanism underlying the virtuous spiral.
 Table 1 shows that the Gini index was 47 in 2005, while the Theil index stood at 45 and the Palma ratio at 2.8, suggesting that there was not much change if compared to the inequality indices in 1994.
-By 2015, however, these values were 40, 29 and 2.0, respectively.
-So, poverty was higher in 2015 than 1994, while inequality was lower in 2015 compared to 1994.
-The decrease of the Palma ratio in 2005-2015 is a combined effect of a decline of the income share of the top 10% and an increase in that of the bottom 40% - the two poorest quintiles taken together (see
+By 2015, however, these values were 40, 29 and 2.0, respectively.10 So, poverty was higher in 2015 than 1994, while inequality was lower in 2015 compared to 1994.
+The decrease of the Palma ratio in 2005-2015 is a combined effect of a decline of the income share of the top 10% and an increase in that of the bottom 40% - the two poorest quintiles taken together (see Figure 3).
+Figure 3 furthermore shows that the top 20% of the population received over half of the total income in 2005, whereas the share of the poorest quintile was only 4%.
+The changes in the quintile shares point at some improvement of the income distribution and the quintile shares in 2015 were similar to those in 1994.11 The changes in the extremes of the distribution - the top-10% and bottom-10% shares - were however more pronounced (see Table 1).
+According to estimates of the World Inequality Database, the share of the top-1% also diminished - from 21% in 2005 to 15% in 2015.12 Nonetheless, the richest 1% still received a large share of national income.13

-&lt;sup>7 Comparable estimates for 1992 and 1997 presented in the World Development Indicators are 57% and 52%.
+9 Comparable estimates for 1992 and 1997 presented in the World Development Indicators are 57% and 52%.